© Błażej Łyjak | Dreamstime.com

 CBT is usually a short-term, goal-oriented form of therapy that explores the relationships between feelings, thoughts, and behaviors.
 The idea is that if you can change the way you think or feel, your behavior will change as a result.

-Finally, never underestimate the value of friends and family in helping you de-stress your life.
+Finally, never underestimate the value of friends and family in helping you learn how to deal with stress.
 Having a social support network is key to helping manage stress.